dmitry/attr_accessible_block/README.md

     ActiveRecord::AttrAccessibleBlock.always_accessible { user.admin? }

 NOTICE: when using attr_accessible as a block, then no second parameter is available for the `attributes=` method (guard_protected_attributes = true).
 Instead use power of blocks!
+Also do not use attr_protected, because it's bad :)

 Should be STI compatible, but haven't tested yet.
 Need's feedback on this feature.
 Feel free to contact with me if something goes wrong.